 Buying a car as a military family comes with a specific set of conditions.
-Not only does it need to be affordable, but you also need to consider if your purchase will satisfy your and your family’s needs now and at installations in the future.
-This is especially true if you are expecting to PCS to an overseas military base (or OCONUS) in the future.
+It needs to be affordable and it has to satisfy your family’s needs now and in the future.
+This is true if you are expecting to PCS to an overseas military base in the future.
 If this is your situation, it’s time to research car buying OCONUS in general and Military AutoSource (MAS) in particular.

 Vehicle brands offering military discounts through MAS include:

 On the MAS website, search functions allow you to explore vehicle choices and select specific delivery locations.
 Pre-owned vehicles are available for purchase, or you can build your own custom vehicle, and have it delivered.
-Shop by brand, body style, or price, or explore searches related to your particular lifestyle.
+Shop by brand, body style, price or explore searches related to your particular lifestyle.

 MAS offers worldwide warranty coverage, which is incredibly useful if your next duty station is going to be OCONUS.